 As an investor, you must ensure that you look at this aspect carefully and compare it with the shareholding pattern over the earlier quarters.
 It will allow you to understand if the promoters are increasing their stake or pulling out.

-This is an important aspect since a promoter increasing the stakes in the company usually implies a good potential for growth since the promoter (who has inside information of the company) is increasing his exposure.
+This is an important aspect since a promoter increasing the stakes in the company usually implies a good potential for growth since the promoter (who has inside information about the company) is increasing his exposure.

 This also implies that if promoters are steadily withdrawing from the company, then you need all antennas up and try to understand if there are any potential roadblocks that the company can face.

 Like individuals, companies have a credit rating too.
 Rating agencies like CRISIL, ICRA, CARE, etc. review the financial condition of companies and rate them once a year.